Christmas in the Land of Castles - Royal City of LochesChristmas in the Land of Castles - Royal City of Loches

 Noël en Touraine, au pays des châteaux !

-Christmas tips PASS 3, 5 or 7 châteaux!
+Christmas tips PASS 3, 4, 5 and 6 châteaux!

-Turnkeypackages are also available from the Tours Val de Loire Tourist Office:
+Turnkey packages are also available from the Tours Val de Loire Tourist Office:

 – 2 days / 1 night, with a visit to 3 châteaux,

-– 3 days / 2 nights, visiting 7 châteaux.
+– 3 days / 2 nights, visiting 5 châteaux

-– Pass Rémi Découverte (Centre Val de Loire Region): €45 for 2 days or €60 for 3 days, for groups of up to 5 people;
+• Pass Rémi Découverte (Centre Val de Loire Region): €45 for 2 days or €60 for 3 days, for groups of up to 5 people.

-– Pass Rémi Découverte Plus (Centre Val de Loire and Ile de France regions): €95 for 2 days or €120 for 3 days, for groups of up to 5 people;
+• Pass Rémi Découverte Plus (Centre Val de Loire and Ile de France regions): €95 for 2 days or €120 for 3 days, for groups of up to 5 people.

-– Rémi Yep’s card for 15-25 year-olds (Centre Val de Loire region), which entitles holders to a free ticket on Saturdays, Sundays and public holidays.
+• Rémi Yep’s card for 15-25 year olds (Centre Val de Loire region), which entitles holders to a free ticket on Saturdays, Sundays and public holidays.

-During the event, you can take advantage of special rates to visit the châteaux (3-château pass: €41 / 5-château pass: €61 / 7-château pass: €77), and discounts from a number of partners (grocery shops, activities, etc.).
+During the event, these passes entitle you to special rates for visits to the châteaux, including night-time sessions.
+They also offer discounts with a number of partners (grocery shops, activities, etc.).

 Christmas celebrated in Tours city centre